jcooke-dev/smashCore/README.md

 * **bandit 1.8.3** - tool to scan all Python source files and generate a security report (https://pypi.org/project/bandit/)
 * **pickle** - library to support Python object serialization (https://docs.python.org/3/library/pickle.html)
 * **PyInstaller 6.12.0** - a tool that helps package and distribute a Python application for desktop execution (https://pyinstaller.org/)
-* **pygbag 0.9.2** - tool that packages Python/pygame applications for running in a web browser (https://pypi.org/project/pygbag/)

 ## Configuration/Setup Instructions for Specific Libraries and Tools